viiktorstefanov/portfolio-v2/README.md

-# Portfolio

-<h3>This is my redesigned developer portfolio, rebuilt from scratch to reflect my growth as a developer.
-It highlights modern practices, improved architecture, and a polished user experience.</h3>
+# This is my redesigned developer portfolio, rebuilt from scratch to reflect my growth as a developer.
+It highlights modern practices, improved architecture, and a polished user experience.
 <br>
 <br>